lindgrengroup/obesity_femrepr_MR/twosampleMR/README.md

 For sensitivity analyses with FinnGen-only outcomes, replace step 3. above with:
 1. **get_finngen_R3_outcomes.R** - Get only FinnGen GWAS results for SNPs in the relevant genetic instruments

+For sensitivity analyses with multivariable MR for WHR and BMI SNPs in the same model, as compared to WHRadjBMI SNPs -
+1. **Scripts in /whradjbmi_mvmr/** - Scripts to construct instrument with joint exposures, and script to run multivariable MR